Women of Courage and Conviction

 (December 8, 1901-January 6, 1938)

-The daughter of slaves, Sally was born in Swainsboro, Georgia on December 8, 1889, the daughter of Greece Brown and Dorsila Deckle of Reidsville, Georgia.
+The grand-daughter of slaves, Sally was born in Swainsboro, Georgia on December 8, 1889, the daughter of Greece Brown and Dorsila Deckle of Reidsville, Georgia.
 On January 20, 1909, Sally and Melvin C. Smith were married in Stillmore, Emanuel County, Georgia.
 A domestic worker, she was the mother of thirteen children and a grandmother known for her cooking and baking skills, particularly of cakes, as well as her huge Thanksgiving and Christmas feasts.
 Sally died of pneumonia and acute nephritis, an autoimmune disorder that inflames and effects the kidneys, at the age of 48, and made her transition on Jan.
 6, 1938, at 10:00 pm. having been under Dr. Kennedy of Metter, Georgia's care since Dec, 31, and just days before her 39 birthday.

 Anna (Annie) Smith Brown

 Anna Smith Brown was born in Houston County, Centerville, Georgia in May 1868.
 She was the second daughter of Isaac and Mary Smith.
 Isaac, born in 1834, had been a slave in Virginia, while Mary, born in 1855, had been a slave in Houston County, Georgia where, it appears, they met and married.
 The 1870 US Census for Houston County Georgia shows that Isaac and Mary could not read or write, yet owned personal property valued at 300.00.
 Isaac, a laborer in 1870, and Mary, "keeping house," were raising seven children in Perry, Georgia.